BattModels/asimtools/README.md

 - Input file structure and format should be standard across all asimmodules.
 In addition all input parameters should match how they would like without asimtools i.e. do not provide an API!
-- Job progress tracking must be incorporated
+- Job progress tracking must be incorporated for easy debugging
 - Best practices should be built-in e.g. if multiple jobs of the same slurm context are submitted simulataneously, it must be a job array.